 I have served on the Seattle Port Commission since 2006, and as commissioner I have focused on working to keep the Port strong as a regional jobs creation engine, while making it a more publicly accountable, environmentally sustainable operation.

 I worked hard early in my tenure to bring the business and environmental communities together behind the idea that an economically vibrant port equals an environmentally sustainable port, and I am proud that during my first year as Commission President in 2007 the Port of Seattle set the goal to be “the greenest, cleanest, most energy efficient port in North America.”
 I have also championed transportation issues important to moving our region’s economy forward, and in 2006 was honored to be appointed by Governor Chris Gregoire to the State Freight Mobility Strategic Investment Board.

-I look forward to working for you over the next four years to keep the Port of Seattle a vibrant jobs creation engine for our region.
+Thank you for the opportunity to serve you in keeping the Port of Seattle a vibrant jobs creation engine for our region.